joelpjoji/Rental-Prime/README.md

 Project Link: [https://github.com/joelpjoji/Rental-prime](https://github.com/joelpjoji/Rental-prime)

-If You think this Good , Follow me Or Fork this Repo or do both :) ( it wont hurt )
+If You think this Good , Follow me Or Star this Repo or do both :) ( it wont hurt )